 Network analyses

-To draw the signed network, we extracted genes in the directed interactions recorded by Reactome Functional Interactions database28 (2020) from all significantly correlative genes.
+To draw the signed functional interaction network, we extracted genes and their links in the directed interactions recorded by Reactome Functional Interactions database28 (2020) from all significantly correlative genes.
+The database is designed to find pathways and network patterns related to cancer and other types of diseases.
 The directed interactions include catalyze, inhibit, activate and expression regulate.
 Next, we drew the signed network of remained genes using ReactomeFIViz module in software Cytoscape (v3.8.0)29.
 We dropped the predict interactions in the network.
 Then, we added the information of the results of correlative and evolutionary forces analyses manually (Figure 6).

 RESULTS AND DISCUSSION